Arne Quinze

-Arne Quinze (born 15 December 1971) is a Belgian conceptual artist.
-Focusing on large-scale public art installations, Quinze creates sculptures with various recycled materials with the intention to both contrast and harmonise with the environment.
+Arne Quinze (born December 15, 1971) is a Belgian conceptual artist.
+He is known for creating large-scale public art installations consisting of sculptures made from recycled materials.

 Early life

-Quinze was born on 15 December 1971 in Ghent, Belgium.

-As a teenager living in Brussels, Quinze was a graffiti artist.
-He attended the Royal Academy of Fine Arts in Brussel, but left without a degree.
+Quinze was born on December 15, 1971 in Ghent, Belgium.
+He attended the Royal Academy of Fine Arts in Brussels but later dropped out.
+He then became a graffiti artist in Brussels.